 Organise a training of social media for the Executive Committee- this was proposed for January but this meeting was too full.
 Would executive members actually like a Social Media training?
 We can plan it if so.

-Follow-up on EDF History (via DARE project, Leeds based researcher); Liaise with Giampiero Griffo and including EDF President.
-The researcher has visited the EDF office and is liaising with Loredana and Muriel to link with up Executive committee members.
+Follow-up on EDF History (via DARE project, Leeds based researcher Claudia Coveney); Liaise with Giampiero Griffo and including EDF President.
+The researcher has visited the EDF office and is liaising with Loredana and Muriel to link with up Executive committee members during the EDF Board meeting in Brussels.

 Policy